carolwong492/carolwong492.github.io/essays/semantic-ui-essay.md

   - UI Frameworks
   - Learning
 ---

-UI Frameworks are not simple.
-In fact, they can be almost as complicated to learn as a new programming language.
-Given that, why bother to use something like Semantic UI?
-What does one get in return for the investment of time and frustration?
-Why not just use raw HTML and CSS?
-Are the software engineering benefits of UI frameworks?

-For this assignment, create an engaging and informative essay about UI Frameworks.
-You might want to discuss some of the issues raised above, as well as your own personal experience with Semantic UI.
-Or perhaps you’ve also used another framework such as Twitter Bootstrap.
-In that case, it might be interesting to read your perspective on a comparison of the two.

-This essay is tailor made to include an image of a web page built with a UI framework (or even a comparison of web pages built with and without a UI framework).

-Feel free to go in another direction entirely, as long as you are discussing UI Frameworks, and as long as the result is interesting, informative, and insightful.
-Write for the world!

 When I first learned HTML and CSS, it became extremely easy to design websites.

 Well, to be exact, it became extremely easy to design horrendous-looking websites.